-UW Huskies bolsters backcourt, signs transfers Erik Stevenson and Nate Pryor
+UW Huskies bolster backcourt, sign transfers Erik Stevenson and Nate Pryor

 Currently, Stevenson has to sit out next season and would have two years of eligibility remaining.
 However, there’s a chance he could play next season if the NCAA approves a change allowing first-time transfers to play immediately.

-Meanwhile, Pryor is poised to bolster a depleted UW backcourt and push Quade Green and Marcus Tsohonis for minutes at point guard next season.
+Meanwhile, Pryor is poised to bolster a crowded UW backcourt and push returners Quade Green and Marcus Tsohonis – who each started at least nine games last season – for minutes at point guard next season.

 The 6-4 sophomore has starred the past two seasons at North Idaho College where he averaged 18.0 points, 4.8 assists, 2.6 rebounds, 1.9 steals and 2.3 turnovers while posting a 59-3 record.